 - Ask for expert advice.
 You doctor can help you come up with a plan for healthy eating and exercise.

 - Give your diet a makeover.
 Go for foods, like oatmeal, walnuts, tuna, salmon, sardines, and tofu.
-Stay away from items that are high in trans and saturated fats.
+Stay away from items that are high in trans and saturated fats and simple sugars.

 - No smoking.
 It lowers your “good” (HDL) cholesterol.
 If you quit, you’ll have more of it.
 There are lots of other benefits too, for your whole body.

 - Get moving!
 Even modest amounts of exercise, like half an hour a day of brisk walking, helps you control weight.
 It’s also good for other things that put you at risk for heart disease, like diabetes and high blood pressure.
 Exercise can lower your triglyceride levels and raise your “good” (HDL) cholesterol.
 Both are good for your heart.

 - Take your medications.
 Your doctor may prescribe some medicine to help lower your cholesterol.
 Take them as directed.
 Questions?
 Ask your doctor or pharmacist.